MicrosoftEdge/MSEdgeExplainers/CSSColorMix/explainer.md

 ## Use Cases

 One example application of `color-mix()` is tinting.
 The css-color-5 spec also proposes `color-adjust()`, which can adjust the lightness of a color up or down.
-This is analagous to adjusting the tint of a paint color by mixing it with a pure white or pure black paint.
+This is analogous to adjusting the tint of a paint color by mixing it with a pure white or pure black paint.
 The `color-mix()` function provides greater flexibility, by allowing for adjustment using colors other than pure white or pure black.
 Doing so can provide "warmth" or "coolness" to a color palette, as seen in
 [this example](https://alistapart.com/article/mixing-color-for-the-web-with-sass/#section5) using Sass.